anandSant24/angularCURDV/README.md

 # AngularCurdV
+#39 CanDeactivateGuard
+    1. build the route guard as a service
+    2. Register the router guard as a dependency injection
+    3. Tie the guard to route

 #31 Creating a new employee using the create employee Form and on click of save add it to list page.

 #23Make the Select field as a required filed if it is not selected display Error message: